7-Step Career Roadmap

 Ask yourself if what you’re doing today is getting you closer to where you want to be tomorrow.

-The most important question to ask on the job is not ‘What am I getting?‘ The most important question to ask on the job is ‘What am I becoming?’
+The most important question to ask on the job is not ‘What am I getting here?‘ The most important question to ask on the job is ‘What am I becoming here?’

 – Jim Rohn

-But to pick the right job you’ve also got to have good options.
+Tip: To pick the right job you’ve also got to have good options to choose from.
 This means job offers.
 Our blog features a range of strategies and tactics to help you find more job opportunities and earn attractive job offers.

-Step 6: Grow and advance in your career path
+Step 6: Grow and Advance in Your Career

 Early in your career you need to build experience, expand your network and improve your skills.
 Those who do this are seen as go-to employees, or the “guru” consultants.
 Indeed, this is the recipe for success early in your career.